coupergateway/couper/docs/website/content/2.configuration/4.block/api.md

 ---
 values: [
   {
-    "name": "access_control",
-    "type": "tuple (string)",
     "default": "[]",
-    "description": "Sets predefined [access control](../access-control) for this block."
+    "description": "Sets predefined [access control](../access-control) for this block.", "name": "access_control",
+    "type": "tuple (string)"
   },
   {
-    "name": "add_response_headers",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to add as response headers in the client response" },
+    "description": "key/value pairs to add as response headers in the client response", "name": "add_response_headers",
+    "type": "object"
+  },
   {
-    "name": "allowed_methods",
-    "type": "tuple (string)",
     "default": "*",
     "description": "Sets allowed methods as _default_ for all contained endpoints.
-Requests with a method that is not allowed result in an error response with a `405 Method Not Allowed` status."
+Requests with a method that is not allowed result in an error response with a `405 Method Not Allowed` status.", "name": "allowed_methods",
+    "type": "tuple (string)"
   },
   {
-    "name": "base_path",
-    "type": "string",
     "default": "",
-    "description": "Configures the path prefix for all requests."
+    "description": "Configures the path prefix for all requests.", "name": "base_path",
+    "type": "string"
   },
   {
-    "name": "beta_required_permission",
-    "type": "string or object (string)",
     "default": "",
-    "description": "Permission required to use this API (see [error type](/configuration/error-handling#error-types) `beta_insufficient_permissions`)."
+    "description": "Permission required to use this API (see [error type](/configuration/error-handling#error-types) `beta_insufficient_permissions`).", "name": "beta_required_permission",
+    "type": "string or object (string)"
   },
   {
-    "name": "custom_log_fields",
-    "type": "object",
     "default": "",
     "description": "log fields for [custom logging](/observation/logging#custom-logging).
-Inherited by nested blocks."
+Inherited by nested blocks.", "name": "custom_log_fields",
+    "type": "object"
   },
   {
+    "default": "[]",
+    "description": "Disables access controls by name.",
     "name": "disable_access_control",
-    "type": "tuple (string)",
+    "type": "tuple (string)"
-    "default": "[]",
-    "description": "Disables access controls by name."
   },
   {
-    "name": "error_file",
-    "type": "string",
     "default": "",
-    "description": "Location of the error file template."
+    "description": "Location of the error file template.", "name": "error_file",
+    "type": "string"
   },
   {
-    "name": "remove_response_headers",
-    "type": "tuple (string)",
     "default": "[]",
-    "description": "list of names to remove headers from the client response" },
+    "description": "list of names to remove headers from the client response", "name": "remove_response_headers",
+    "type": "tuple (string)"
+  },
   {
-    "name": "set_response_headers",
-    "type": "object",
     "default": "",
-    "description": "key/value pairs to set as response headers in the client response" }
+    "description": "key/value pairs to set as response headers in the client response", "name": "set_response_headers",
+    "type": "object"
+  }
 ]